navidshad/node-record-lpcm16/README.md

 silence               : '1.0'  // seconds of silence before ending
-recorder              : 'sox'  // Defaults to 'sox' recorderPath          : ''     // The directory path for the recorder, default is global recorder installed on the environment. device                : null   // recording device (e.g.: 'plughw:1') audioType             : 'wav'  // audio type to record
+recorder              : 'sox'  // Defaults to 'sox' recorderPath          : ''     // The directory path for the recorder, default is global recorder installed on the environment. execFile              : null   // The execute file name, default is 'recorder' value, but you might need to define it for windows os, example: `sox.exe` device                : null   // recording device (e.g.: 'plughw:1') audioType             : 'wav'  // audio type to record
 ```